niklasf/python-chess/docs/uci.rst

         Mate in x or ``None``.
 Negative number if the engine thinks it is going to be mated.

-    .. py:attribute:: lowerbound

-        If the score is not exact, but only a lowerbound.

-    .. py:attribute:: upperbound

-        If the score is only an upperbound.

 .. autoclass:: chess.uci.InfoHandler
     :members: